-Our mission is the development, implementation, verification, protection and promotion of the Global Organic Textile Standard (GOTS).
+Our mission is to ensure the highest level of social and environmental impact in textile value chains through voluntary sustainability standards and related activities.
+This includes the development, implementation, verification, protection and promotion of GOTS.
 This standard stipulates requirements throughout the supply chain for both ecological and labour conditions in textile and apparel manufacturing using organically produced raw materials.
 Organic production is based on a system of farming that maintains and replenishes soil fertility without the use of toxic, persistent pesticides or synthetic fertilisers.
 In addition, it includes welfare standards for animal husbandry and prohibits genetically modified organisms.
+Further information is available at: www.global-standard.org.